JpMotaN/Simple-SearchBar/README.md

 👉 In short: Simple Search Bar is the fastest way to find and use anything in your Foundry world or compendia.

-Support the project on Patreon
+Support the project on Patreon: https://www.patreon.com/cw/Jotape_Dev